datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   DICTS(value-expression{1})
        |
-       | Takes a list of dictionaries in and outputs a single list of keys.
+       | Takes a list of dictionaries in and outputs a list of keys.
          For each key+value pair in the dictionaries one key is added to the output list.
 Non-dict values are ignored.
      - | ``["keys",``